NOAA-GFDL/MDTF-diagnostics/diagnostics/TUTT/doc/TUTT.rst

 .. figure:: table1.png
    :align: center
-   :width: 20 %
+   :width: 40 %

    Table 1.
-Solid gray curve denotes the postions where the climatological seasonal-mean Ug equals 2 m/s in JRA-55 reanalysis from 1958 to 2014.
-Dashed white line indicates the reference latitude.
-Estimated Pacific TUTT and Atlantic TUTT indices are shown above the figure.
-Background shaded field is climatolgoical 200-hPa geopotential height (gpm).
+Correlation coefficients between different TUTT indices and the TC activity indices over three basins during JASO 1979–2018.
+The correlations between the Nino3.4 index and TC indices are also shown for comparison.

 Descriptions of outputted .txt files: